prisma/orm-benchmarks/README.md

+![./header.png]

-# ORM benchmarks
+# ORM Benchmarks

 This repo contains the app that was used to collect the data for [ORM benchmarks](https://benchmarks.prisma.io).
+You can learn more about the benchmark methodology and results in this blog post: [Performance Benchmarks: Comparing Query Latency across TypeScript ORMs & Databases](https://www.prisma.io/blog/performance-benchmarks-comparing-query-latency-across-typescript-orms-and-databases).

 ## Setup